Part-Time Attendance Policy for F-1 Visa Holders

 When a student does not have 12 required credits remaining but cannot complete their program in the current semester due to prerequisites, he/she will need to enroll in classes not required for their program in order to maintain F-1 status.
 Students are responsible for their academic decisions.
 Therefore, Berklee strongly encourages students to plan their coursework with an academic and international student advisor each semester to develop an immediate and a long-term study plan that will maximize their meeting DHS enrollment requirements during their course of study.

-Any international student wanting to enroll in fewer than 12 credits must see an international advisor in the Counseling and Advising Center.
+Any international student wanting to enroll in fewer than 12 credits must submit an online Part-Time Status Request form found at berklee.edu/registrar/registration-forms to request authorization for part-time enrollment status.
 Failure to maintain full-time status has serious implications, such as inability to have an I-20 signed, loss of work permission, and/or being required to leave the U.S. It is your responsibility to maintain status.

 Students authorized for part-time status by the published deadline will be charged on a per credit basis.